-Bamburgh is a multi-phase, multi-location site that offers students the opportunity to gain experience by working with some of the most exceptional archaeological research currently being undertaken in the north of England.
+Bamburgh Castle is a multi-phase site that offers students the opportunity to gain experience of working with some of the most exceptional archaeological material currently being excavated in the north of England.

 Where will I be digging?

 Participants will excavating within the walls of Bamburgh Castle in Trench 3.
 Trench 3 is a multi-period excavation currently reaching early medieval archaeological horizons (7th-10th century, which roughly covers the Anglo-Saxon occupation of the site).
 Pockets of Roman material have also been recovered in recent seasons.